pearsonca/scala-commsim/index.md

 namespace collisions), but the sort of modeling care needed to avoid those is far lower than the sort of care to properly apply the design patterns.

+One aside before we proceed: there have been great strides in other algorithmic approaches to prediction, such as neural networks and classification trees, and those alternatives are both powerful and also avoid many problems associated [with traditional equation-based models][breiman2001statistical].
+But to use them effectively, we must carefully attend to the distinction between [explanation and prediction][shmueli2010explain].
+We do not address these approaches here, but we do wish to highlight what \"thinking carefully\" means for covert groups.
+These approaches are largely interpolative: the product is at most what is in the training data.
+There may be quite a bit in the training set, indeed enough beyond what is readily apparent to any researcher, thus making the process appear capable of extrapolation.
+For covert groups, however, training data is sparse and what is present may be mischaracterized.
+Researchers attempting to apply these sort of algorithmic based approaches to covert groups should be especially skeptical, disbelieving any results that do not explicitly address substantial input censoring and error.

+###Aggregation

+First, the matter of aggregation: as highlighted in [subsequent work][epidemics4], the connection data tells substantially different stories depending how it is sliced.
+The network extracted from the data for their theoretical work is used for a single epidemic season simulation, but that data is over several years.
+Careful review of the users and hotspot locations indicates a high rate of turnover in both.
+Using a similar model for the spread of infection, changes in tie aggregation windows result in very different disease outcomes.

 ##Scala Demonstration Model
 There are several approaches to achieve the aforementioned design patterns.
 One